jonas-hass-bonne/EE-Seminar-Energy-Storage/README.md

     using Pkg
     Pkg.add(["JuMP", "HiGHS", "Plots", "StatsPlots", "DataFrames", "CSV", "XLSX", "Revise", "PackageCompiler"])

-The project can then be run be including the main.jl file in the REPL.
+The project can then be run be including the main.jl file in the REPL using `include("path/to/main.jl")`.

-To speed up initial compile-time, the create-sysimage.jl file can be run to build a precompiled system image, which can then be used when starting the Julia REPL by specifying the --sysimage path/to/sys_project.so launch flag
+To speed up initial compile-time, the create-sysimage.jl file can be run to build a precompiled system image, which can then be used when starting the Julia REPL by specifying the `--sysimage path/to/sys_project.so` launch flag

-Additionally, to speed up scenario simulations the Julia REPL can be started with access to multiple threads by specfiying the --threads #N_threads launch flag where #N_threads is the number of threads the Julia REPL will have access to.
+Additionally, to speed up scenario simulations the Julia REPL can be started with access to multiple threads by specfiying the `--threads #N_threads` launch flag where `#N_threads` is the number of threads the Julia REPL will have access to.